kcaliskan/advanced-js/4-closures/2-closures.md

 callMeMaybe();
 ```

-We sent "setTimeout" function to the web API to start a timer for four seconds and then once that timer is gone, we sent "console.log" to the callback queue and the callback queue is going to wait there until the call stack is empty. "callMe" variable has technically been popped off the stack by the time "setTimeout" runs but because of closures JavaScript is able to remember "callMe" variable.
+We sent `setTimeout` function to the web API to start a timer for four seconds and then once that timer is gone, we sent `console.log` to the callback queue and the callback queue is going to wait there until the call stack is empty. `callMe` variable has technically been popped off the stack by the time `setTimeout` runs but because of closures JavaScript is able to remember `callMe` variable.

 3. Memory Efficient